deniselashlley/thelighttree/src/pages/mystory/index.md

   “Have you been ignoring or missing out on Life’s attempts to wake you up to your true self?“
 pageLink:
-  label: More on teaching philosophy
+  label: 'More about my teaching '
   link: /teachings
 ---